 Wet and windy weather can also turn the lovely blooms brown.

-Camillas are grown for their flowers and foliage which is a rich green and very glossy, or should be.
-Sometimes Camellias can look a bit patchy, with yellow or light coloured foliage.
+Camellias are grown for their flowers and also their foliage which is a rich, very glossy green, or should be.
+Sometimes Camellias can look patchy, with yellow or light coloured foliage.
 The most common cause of this is that the soil is not sufficiently acid.
 In which case either re plant in a container, or feed with ericaceous feed and don't use tap water.
 It is best not to let Camellias to dry as this can also lead to poor flowering and bud drop.